vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 I also have a lot of work to do, and skipping exercise could save me valuable time and help me get more on top of things.

+## 2025-01-12: skipping all exercise due to time crunch for the day (due to sleep time adjustment needed)

+Primarily due to a large cyclic personal chores load, I went to sleep late on 2025-01-11 (around 3 AM), and correspondingly got up late on the morning of 2025-01-12 (around 11 AM).
+This would not normally be a problem, but I need to be up by 9 AM on 2025-01-13 to be ready for work meetings, which means I effectively have 2 hours less for 2025-01-12.
+Skipping exercise is the prudent course to achieve this (because exercise not only directly costs time but also imposes an additional 1-hour delay on the meal start time).

+This might also be generally helpful considering that I am generally time-squeezed these days.